Compare Garmin Venu Sq 2 vs Apple Watch SE 3

 3.3

-Charging convenience is mixed: one review says the cable connects securely, while another criticizes the proprietary charger design.
+Charging convenience is mixed: the cable can plug in securely, but reviewers dislike the proprietary USB-A charger and Garmin-specific cable.

 Product 2: Apple Watch SE 3